commercetools-demo/ct-agent-toolkit/README.md

 ```

 #### Context
+<span style="color:red">Is this needed in this case?</span>
 In some cases you will want to provide values that serve as defaults when making requests.
-Currently, the `account` context value enables you to make API calls for your [connected accounts](https://docs.stripe.com/connect/authentication).
+Currently, the `account` context value enables you to make API calls for your [connected accounts].

 ```typescript
 const commercetoolsAgentToolkit = new CommercetoolsAgentToolkit({